 Norman Potter, What is a Designer?, Studio Vista, 1969

-Originally published at cityofsound.com on September 12, 2012.
+Ed.
+This was originally published at cityofsound.com on September 12, 2012.